Related Video: Transurethral Resection of the Prostate (TURP)

 Treatment

 BPH does not need treatment if it is not causing symptoms.
 Most BPH will lead to urinary symptoms at some point.
-Treatment will be needed to improve urinary symptoms.
+Treatment will be needed to help urinary symptoms.
 Treatment choices include:

 Medicine

-- 5 alpha-reductase inhibitors—to shrink the prostate and help flow
+• Shrink the prostate and help urine flow

-- Antimuscarinics—to relax the bladder muscles and reduce the urge to urinate frequently
+• Relax the bladder muscles and reduce the urge to urinate often

-Some medicine can make make BPH symptoms worse.
+Some medicines can make BPH symptoms worse.
 Treatment will include avoiding this type of medicine.
 Decongestant medicine with pseudoephedrine is one example.

 Minimally Invasive Interventions

-Minimally invasive procedures are done through the urethra.
+Some procedures are done through the urethra.
 They often have shorter recovery times and less tissue damage than open surgeries.
-It may be done if medicine can no longer manage symptoms.
-There are different types of procedures such as:
+One may be done if medicine can no longer manage symptoms.
+There are different ways to do this such as:

-- Small devices are implanted.
-They will hold the prostate tissue out of the way of the urethra.
+• Implanting small devices to hold the prostate tissue out of the way of the urethra

 Surgery

-Surgery may be done if medicine or procedures above cannot manage symptoms.
+Surgery may be done if other treatments cannot manage symptoms.
 The goal is to remove excess prostate tissue or widen the path for urine.

-- Transurethral resection of the prostate (TURP)—a scope is passed through the urethra to the prostate.
+• Transurethral resection of the prostate—a scope is passed through the urethra to the prostate.
 Excess prostate tissue can be removed with the scope.

-- Open surgery—an incision is made in lower belly.
-Excess prostate tissue will then be removed.
+• Open surgery—an incision is made in lower belly to remove excess prostate tissue.

 The urethra may be widened by:

-- Transurethral incision of the prostate (TUIP)—small cuts are made in the neck of the bladder.
+• Transurethral incision of the prostate—small cuts are made in the neck of the bladder.

-Prostatic stents—tiny metal coils are inserted into urethra.
-They will make it wider and keep it open.
+• Prostatic stents—tiny metal coils are inserted into the urethra to make it wider and keep it open.

-- May be for men who do not want to take medicine or have surgery.
+• May be good for men who do not want to take medicine or have surgery.

-- Does not appear to be a good long-term option.
+• Does not seem to be a good long term option.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.